 Do Not Suck Out the Venom

 In older movies, you might see an actor suck the venom from a snake bite.
 Unfortunately, it isn’t effective in the real world.
-Anti-venom serum is the only effective way to treat this poison.
+Anti-venom serum is the only effective way to treat this venom.

 Do Not Apply Ice or Immerse in Water